Cybersecurity and Insurance

 - More insurers now offer Personal Cyber Insurance policies for homeowners and renters upon request as an endorsement or stand-alone policy.

-More insurers now offer cyber insurance policies for businesses, homeowners and renters.
-Policies may be available through a stand-alone policy or endorsement for homeowners and renters upon request but can differ by company.
-A policy may include coverage for identity restoration, attorney’s fees and lost wages and may cover fees for a fraud specialist to manage the restoration process.
+More insurers now offer cyber insurance options for businesses, homeowners, and renters.
+Depending on the company, you might be able to add coverage through a stand-alone policy or as an endorsement to an existing homeowners or renters policy.
+Coverage can include identity restoration, attorney’s fees, lost wages, and assistance from a fraud specialist to help you navigate the recovery process.

-Some standard business insurance policies may already provide coverage for certain types of cyber incidents, such as recovery of data due to a computer virus.
-To extend coverage to a full range of cyber liability risks, however, a stand-alone cyber liability policy customized for your business will need to be purchased, according to I.I.I.
+Some standard business policies already cover certain cyber incidents — such as data recovery after a virus — but a full range of cyber liability protection typically requires a stand-alone cyber liability policy tailored to your business, according to the Insurance Information Institute.

-If you are concerned about the risk of a cyber-attack on your personal or business devices, contact your insurance company representative to discuss what cyber coverage options are available.
+If you’re concerned about cyber risks affecting your personal or business devices, reach out to your insurance representative to explore your coverage options.

-In the meantime, implementing a cybersecurity plan will help reduce the risk of a cyber-attack.
-Here are a few tips from NW Insurance Council and the Cybersecurity & Infrastructure Security Agency (CISA):
+In the meantime, building a basic cybersecurity plan can make a big difference.
+Here are a few helpful tips from NW Insurance Council and the Cybersecurity & Infrastructure Security Agency (CISA):

 Online Shopping Tips

-- Make sure your software is up to date before online shopping.
-Turn on automatic updates for your operating system and make sure browser plug-ins (such as Adobe Flash) are up to date.
-Keeping your software updated minimizes threats from malware, hackers and other cyber risks
+- Keep your software updated before you start shopping.
+Turn on automatic updates for your operating system and make sure browser plug-ins are current.
+Updated software helps guard against malware and other cyber threats.

-- Shop at sites that use SSL protection.
-Look for https:// at the beginning of the URL.
+- Shop on secure sites.
+Look for https:// at the start of the web address.

 Personal Cybersecurity Tips

-- Use anti-virus and firewall protection to help block malware and viruses from entering your device.
-Be sure to use antivirus software only from trusted vendors.
+- Use trusted anti-virus and firewall tools to help block malware and viruses.

-For more information about how to protect yourself online, visit the U.S. Department of Homeland Security’s CISA website.
+For more guidance on staying safe online, visit the U.S. Department of Homeland Security’s CISA website.

-If you believe you or another person has been a victim of a cybercrime, visit the Internet Crime Complaint Center (IC3) for more information and to file a complaint.
-For information about identify theft and how to file a complaint, visit the Federal Trade Commission’s Identity Theft website.
+If you or someone you know has experienced a cybercrime, the Internet Crime Complaint Center (IC3) provides resources and a place to file a complaint.
+For help with identity theft and reporting options, visit the Federal Trade Commission’s Identity Theft website.

 View All Posts